chizzletaz/MSP2-TriviaQuiz/README.md

 - As a developer I want to give feedback and control to the users before, during and after the game, for a better playing experience.
 - As a developer I want to challenge the user, so they will come back and play some more.
 - As a developer I want my users to be able to play on all devices.
+- As a developer I want my users to have a pleasant game experience.

 ## **Scope level**
 Considering that I don’t have enough experience and therefore insight into how much time it costs and how difficult implementing some features are, I’ve decided to plan for a *Minimal Viable Project* first and then add the extra features, depending on how much time is left.